-Top 10 Tourism Website Marketing Fails
+Top 10 Tourism Website Marketing Fails and How to Fix

-This coupled with the fact that approximately 71% of total click-throughs occur on page 1 of Google's search engine result page means that tourism businesses really should be investing appropriate resources to developing and implementing a SEO strategy for their website, and also ensure their website is built with the ability for the authors to be able to optimise each webpage with appropriate search queries to attract your Ideal Customers.
+This coupled with the fact that approximately 71% of total click-throughs occur on page 1 of Google's search engine result page means that tourism businesses really need to consider ways to improve their webpage visibility in Search Engine Result Pages.

 - Contact Details or forms

 - Emarketing Signup Forms

 - If you are in the process of redeveloping your website, then it would be a strategic move to include a footer area to give your users another way to navigate your website, which leads to a more positive experience, and hopefully higher conversions.

 - See Busselton Jetty footer navigation area below as an example:

 Poor mobile performance is really common across a large percentage of websites spanning all industries, but its impact can be quite devastating.

 According to Google's Research, 88% of travellers with smartphones would switch to another site of app if yours doesn't satisfy their needs - which basically means that if your website isn't mobile friendly, you could be losing potential conversions.